adegbite17/ZebraStore-API/README.md

-in other to run the API as a docker-compose file, you have to docker installed on your system
+in order to run the API as a docker-compose file, you have to docker installed on your system
 # docker-compose up --build #

 to stop and remove existing container run